I am the bread of life.

 world.
 Through it, we are renewed and empowered to be the church, the body of Christ, in the world.

 We join in communion with Christ and with all who belong to Christ.
 Reconciliation with Christ compels reconciliation with one another.
-All who trust in Jesus are welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice. (§W-2.4006)
+All are welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice. (§W-2.4006)